vinaya-class/vinaya-class.github.io/src/13-money.md

 - asking for the price
 - informing the steward or seller (e.g. "I have this.
 I need X") and letting the steward or seller arrange the exchange
-- if the other person is a bhikkhus or novice
+- if the other person is a bhikkhu or novice
 - saying, "Give X for Y" when engaging in trade with your parents
 - telling the steward, "Don't take it" when you think the steward is getting a bad deal